nehajavalagi/nehajavalagi.github.io/posts/_posts/2016-01-02-whos-networking.markdown

 ---
 title: Who's Network-king?
-subtitle: Personification as a tool to communicate technical concepts
+subtitle: TCP vs UDP: a poetic debate
 layout: post
 date: 2016-01-02
 img: networking.jpg
 thumbnail: networking.jpg
-description:
+description: Here, I used personification as a tool and poetry as a medium to a communicate complex technical concept -- network protocols.
+This personification made it easier for students to contrast the two!
 tags: design
 ---
 *(where T is TCP Transmission Control Protocol and U is User Datagram protocol)*

-**OSI layer 5** held it’s annual election,
+**OSI layer 5** held its annual election,
 Which teacher had made the best **connection**?
 **Packets** and packets they reviewed **feedback**,
 To crown **network-king** of the **protocol stack**.